m-junnola/m-junnola.github.io/index.md

 glucose level of patients is represented by the variable Glucose, which is the dependent variable, and the rest of the variables provide information to predict the value of the dependent variable.

 At first I prepared the data, making sure that there are no missing or corrupted values and all variables are in the right data type.
 Then exploratory data analysis was performed followed by correlation analysis between all variables.
 Explanatory variables with correlation over 0.8 were removed to minimize multicollinearity in the model.
 Linear regression model was implemented with remaining variables.
 Statistically unsignificant variables were deleted from the model one by one.
 Deleting these variables had low effect on the R squared value.
-Final model's results showed that there is a strong correlation between high glucose levels and diabetes, and glucose levels can be lowered by consuming less sugar and consuming more foods with potassium.
+Final model's results showed that there is a strong correlation between high glucose levels and diabetes, and glucose levels can be lowered by consuming less sugar and consuming more foods with potassium.<br><br>

 ---
 ### Project 3: Clustering with R